organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 end
 {% endhighlight %}

 Very self-explanatory.
 The `RSpec.describe Voice do ... end` block infers that the following block of tests will be testing the Voice model.

+The `pending...` line simply reminds the user to add more tests.
+Note that while pending is not a test itself, it will show up as a yellow warning when running RSpec later.
+For that reason, simply remove all pendings from all spec files to ensure all tests will run green.

 Let's write three simple tests for the Voice model to get a basic idea of how RSpec works.
-The first will test the voice factory within FactoryGirl, second will test that a title must be present, and third will test that opinion must be present.
-These tests are selected because the solutions to these tests are simple, so we can focus more on how RSpec works rather than actually figuring out how to code to make the tests pass.
+The first will test the voice factory within FactoryGirl, second will test that a title must be present, and third will test that opinion must be present.The implementations to these tests are simple, so we can focus more on how RSpec works rather than actually figuring out how the code will make the tests pass.

 **spec\_models\_voice_spec.rb**
 {% highlight ruby %}